Redox Metabolism Shared Resource Facility (RM SRF)

 Dr. Higashi, Professor of Toxicology and Cancer Biology, is an expert on mass spectrometry, identifying and quantitating metabolites of importance in cancer.

-Tomoko Sengoku, PhD, Operations Manager of the RM SRF
+Savita Sharma, PhD, Facility Operations Manager of the RM SRF

-Dr. Sengoku is involved in all apects of the RM SRF and will provide guidance through the RM SRF services.
+Dr. Sharma is involved in all aspects of the RM SRF and will provide guidance through the RM SRF services.

 Michael Alstott, MS, Research Facility Manager